IBangedMyToaster/Rule34.us.Downloader/README.md

 ![Pasted image 20230514204436](https://github.com/IBangedMyToaster/Rule34.us.Downloader/assets/43365830/ccc1130b-918a-4460-9b20-c55c50399073)

 # Setup
-On startup the file "~\\AppData\\Roaming\\ScrewsTools\\Rule34.us\\rule34.json" (if not already existend) will be created.
+On startup the file "~\\AppData\\Roaming\\ScrewsTools\\Rule34.us\\rule34.json" (if not already existent) will be created.

 Within this File there are some Properties that may be modified:
    1. **SavePath**: Sets location where the library will be created. (by Default the Path is ...\\Pictures\\rule34.us)
-   2. **ShadowTags**: ShadowTags are Tags that will be considered behind the scenes and apply to everything you download in order to keep foldernames simple.
+   2. **ShadowTags**: ShadowTags are Tags that will be considered behind the scenes and apply to everything you download in order to keep folder names simple.

 # Usage
-When it comes to simply dowloading Content all you need to do is to enter the appropriates Tags.
+When it comes to simply downloading Content all you need to do is to enter the appropriates Tags.
 The tool follows the same [conventions](https://rule34.us/index.php?r=help/search) as that of [Rule34.us](https://rule34.us/).

 Usage:
 ```